Magpie-lark: Behaviour and ecology

-Magpie-Larks (also known as wee magpie) A primarily carnivorous species that eats all sorts of small creatures, the magpie-lark can adapt to an enormous range of different habitats, requiring only some soft, bare ground for foraging, a supply of mud for making a nest, and a tree to make it in.
+A primarily carnivorous species that eats all sorts of small creatures, the magpie-lark can adapt to an enormous range of different habitats, requiring only some soft, bare ground for foraging, a supply of mud for making a nest, and a tree to make it in.
 It has benefited greatly from agriculture: both the clearing of dense forest in fertile zones and the provision of artesian water in arid areas—although a disaster for other species—have been a boon for bare-ground and short-grass feeders like magpies and magpie-larks.

 Group gatherings of magpie-larks have been observed, with loose "flocks" comprising dozens of individuals being observed perched on vantage points.
 They sit near houses and on fences to mark their territory and look for mates.
 This behaviour can be frustrating to residents in suburban areas because of their excessive high pitch shrieks.
 Such behaviour is common, particularly in rural and suburban environments.
 This behaviour may be pairing or breeding related or simply indicate a bountiful feeding area.

 The magpie-lark is aggressively territorial, and will fearlessly defend its territory against larger species such as magpies, ravens, kookaburras, and even the wedge-tailed eagle.

 They are also known to attack people to defend their nesting area.

 Although their attacks on people are not as aggressive as those of masked lapwings and magpies, they can still result in surprise or minor injury to the recipient.

 They are also known to attack mirrors, windows and other reflective surfaces in which they mistake their reflection for an intruder into their territory.

 Breeding

 Birds generally pair for life (though divorce is not unknown) and defend a territory together.
 The nest is round, about 150 mm in diameter with vertical sides and is usually placed on a flat branch somewhere near water or on a horizontal beam of a telephone pole.
 It is made of grass and plant material thickly plastered together with mud, and generously lined with grass, feathers and fur.
 Breeding is opportunistic, usually from August to February in the fertile south, anytime after rain in drier areas, and multiple broods are common when conditions allow.
 Both parents incubate a clutch of between three and five eggs.
 Incubation of eggs takes up to eighteen days, and the young birds fledge about three weeks after hatching.
 It is quite common for only some of the chicks to survive because sometimes the nest is not big enough for all of the baby birds, therefore one baby will sometimes push another out of the nest and it is most likely that the chick will not survive the fall.

-With climate change, Australia is seeing warmer summer temperatures and milder winters.
-Mud Larks are breeding for longer cycles during the year as a result.